 Accountability

 This principle of accountability puts the burden of compliance squarely upon organizations.
-Businesses need to document their data practices, keep a record of processing activities, and show that they have implemented the right measures to safeguards the data including carrying out Data Protection Impact Assessments (DPIAs) or appointing a Data Protection Officer (DPO) if required.
+Businesses need to document their data practices, keep a record of processing activities, and show that they have implemented the right measures to safeguard the data including carrying out Data Protection Impact Assessments (DPIAs) or appointing a Data Protection Officer (DPO) if required.

 Core GDPR Compliance Requirements for Businesses